tutulino/Megaminer/readme.md

 ---- UPGRADE PROCEDURE ------------------------------------

 Safest way is download new software and copy from old version "stats" folders and "config.txt" file.
-If new verson haven´t miners update you can copy "bin" folder If there is a new version on some miner is recomended delete hasrate.txt files of that miner on miners folder to force benchmark again.
+If new verson has no miners update you can copy "bin" folder If there is a new miner version is recomended delete miner_algo_hashrate.txt files on miners folder to force benchmark again.

--------NEW FEATURES OVER NEMO AND AARONSACE SOFTWARE -----------
+-------NEW FEATURES OVER BASE SOFTWARE -----------

-In this software you can get same features than Nemosminer (Zpool) and Multipoolminer (MiningPoolHub), and also:

 -Menus sytem to choose coin/algo/pool and start mining